nicosek/pokemon-by-nicosek/README.md

 This application is an API that gives access to a collection of Pokemons and Types, the data coming from another Pokemon library API, **pokeapi.co**.

-You wil be able to make 4 requests to the API, show and index for Pokemons and Types.
+You wil be able to make 5 requests to the API, show and index for Pokemons and Types, and a request for synchronization with pokeapi API.

 This API is currently deployed on this [heroku app](https://pokemon-by-nicosek-6af5ebf307c8.herokuapp.com/)

 ## Requests
 ### Types
-* GET index "/types"
+* `GET index "/types"`
 ```json
 [
   {